 Reason 2: You're not working out to failure

 When you’re doing resistance training, you should be focusing to train until failure.
 Of course, this does not mean that you should kill yourself in the first set.
 The aim is to reach failure in your last set, which you can get maximum benefits from your exercise.
 This is true for both men and women.
 In fact, if you choose the right weight, then the failure should be automatically coming between two and eight reps.
+If you are wondering why I’m getting stronger but not bigger, you should consider this advice.

 Reason 3: You're not giving yourself enough time to recover